pw_unit_test#

 }

-All tests flashed to an attached device can be run via python by calling pw_unit_test.rpc.run_tests() with a RPC client services object that has the unit testing RPC service enabled.
-By default, the results will output via logging.
-This method returns a TestRecord dataclass instance, containing the results of the test run.
+4. Run tests that have been flashed to a device by calling pw_unit_test.rpc.run_tests() in Python.
+The argument should be an RPC client services object that has the unit testing RPC service enabled.
+By default, the results output via logging.
+The return value is a TestRecord dataclass instance containing the results of the test run.

 import serial